 How data recovery software works

-Moving right past a whole tome of technical jargon, at its most layman data recovery software works to restore lost, deleted, and sometimes even corrupted data by deeply scanning a drive for any files recently marked as “deleted” in the drive’s master boot record.
+Data recovery software works to restore lost, deleted, and sometimes even corrupted data by deeply scanning a drive for any files recently marked as “deleted” in the drive’s master boot record.

 The boot record is where a drive will decide what sectors appear as a “0”, and which appear as a “1”.
 The software will carefully sort through any results that have a 0 attached, and then do a dive to hunt for any scraps of files that carry that same marker.